Back of the Yards (New City)

 In the 1950s Back of the Yards was dominated by the Rebels

-In the 1960s Back of the Yards was dominated by the Saints and then the Gaylords and Black P Stones at the end of the decade
+In the 1960s Back of the Yards was dominated by the Saints and a combination of many white gangs

-In the 1970s Back of the Yards was dominated by Saints, Latin Souls and Black P Stones
+In the 1970s Back of the Yards was dominated by Saints, Latin Souls, Gaylords, and Mickey Cobras

 In the 1980s Back of the Yards was dominated by Saints, Latin Souls and Black P Stones

-In the 1990s Back of the Yards was dominated by Saints, Latin Souls, Black P Stones and Two Six
+In the 1990s Back of the Yards was dominated by Saints, Latin Souls, Black P Stones, Satan Disciples, La Raza, and Two Six

-In the 2000s up to present Back of the Yards has been dominated by Saints, La Raza, Black P Stones, Two Six and Gangster Disciples.
+In the 2000s up to present Back of the Yards has been dominated by Saints, La Raza, Black P Stones, and Gangster Disciples.

 Here is the list and locations of the major Back of the Yards gangs since the 1960s: